joaoloss/RAG-fromScratch/README.md

 - Writing a good final prompt is a crucial part (some useful resources: <a href="https://www.promptingguide.ai/pt/introduction/examples">Prompting Guide</a>, <a href="https://github.com/brexhq/prompt-engineering">Brex’s Prompt Engineering Guide</a>, <a href="https://arxiv.org/abs/2401.14423">Related arXiv Paper</a>).

 Feel free to check out the notebook!

+## Executing

+To use the notebook, make sure to create a Python virtual environment and install the dependencies listed in `requirements.txt`.
+You also need to create a `.env` file, which must contain your Hugging Face API key in the `HF_TOKEN` field.